tomv564/tomv564.github.com/source/_posts/2014-01-26-mastermind-part-2-adding-a-front-end.markdown

 ```

 It is based on [Crockford's private members in Javascript](http://javascript.crockford.com/private.html) and helps keep your objects tight and neat.

+Filling in the details is a mix of DOM manipulation using JQuery and lots of trial-and-error.
+See the [complete javascript](https://github.com/tomv564/mastermind/blob/d01d3bf8de635b97462c6aa7060f7b679a6f37ef/js/app.js) for some ideas.

+The front end implementation is deliberately dumb - it should only allow picking colors and submitting guesses.
+The game logic will be hooked up in the next step, when we convert our Ruby class into a web app.

 The implementation at this point can be seen at [this commit in GitHub](https://github.com/tomv564/mastermind/tree/d01d3bf8de635b97462c6aa7060f7b679a6f37ef)